csmatyi/covid_wgks_analysis/README.md

 # sc2_wgks_analysis
 Repository for R scripts used for analysis of covid19 WGS

 This repository contains several scripts, WGKS databases and test data to generate WGKS databases and also match WGKS to databases.
 These are located in the scripts, databases, and test_files folders.
-Supplementary Excel files and figures for the publication are located in the Supplementary_files folder.
+Supplementary Excel files and figures for the publication are located in the supplementary_material folder.

 In the following, several steps are described in the following: